-It was an alarming breach by itself when hackers last week posted the Social Security numbers, grades, and other personal information of tens of thousands of Las Vegas public-school students.
-But for cybersecurity leaders far beyond academic circles, there’s an even more troubling takeaway: hackers are using the disruptive pandemic to “innovate.”
+It was an alarming breach by itself when hackers in late October published employee files, financial reports, and other sensitive data from a North Carolina surgical center with threats to publish other sensitive healthcare information.
+But for cybersecurity leaders there’s an even more troubling takeaway: hackers are using the disruptive pandemic to “innovate.”

 Normally hackers will threaten to shut down an organization’s digital systems unless the organization pays a ransom.
-But in the successful Las Vegas hack and a couple of recent smaller attempts elsewhere, the thieves took the unusual step of publishing personal details when the ransom wasn’t paid.
-New as well is how cyber thieves are shifting to small outfits such as schools and health organizations, which they had rarely touched.
+But in the North Carolina case, a hack targeting Las Vegas public schools in September, and multiple recent attempts elsewhere, the thieves took the unusual step of publishing sensitive details when the ransom wasn’t paid.
+New as well is how cyber thieves are shifting to smaller outfits such as schools and health organizations, which they had rarely touched.
 “You’d think that there would be lines that would not be crossed,” says Aileen Alexander, managing partner in Korn Ferry's Technology Officers practice and coleader of the firm’s Global Cybersecurity practice.
 “Guess not.”

 The ransom paid to hackers—or adversaries, as they are called in the cybersecurity industry—is also on the rise.
-While individual ransom attempts vary wildly, Coveware, a ransom negotiating firm, reported an increase in average ransom payments for all industries, up 60% to $178,254, in its second quarter ending in June.
+While individual ransom attempts vary wildly, Coveware, a ransom negotiating firm, reported an increase in average ransom payments for all industries, up 31% to $233,817, in its third quarter ending in September.
 The firm says hackers almost always deliver a decryption tool to the hostage companies or organizations once the ransom was paid.
 The United States government does not encourage organizations to pay a ransom, but many organizations do.